dontknow492/BeatRoot/readme.md

 ---
 **Note:** This application is under active development.
 Some features may be experimental, not work so please be patient, i am trying my full to complete so hope you like it.

+**Important:** This application use *vlc pluging* and *vlc dlls* to play the song, stream it so huge thanks to vlc for this and i wanted it able to play without needing of vlc in system so i used vlc plugin, dll for it.